 01-31-1900 – 07-23-1982 Betty Parsons (Born Betty Bierne Pierson) – Born in New York City, New York.
 She was an American artist, art dealer, and collector, known for her early promotion of Abstract Expressionism.
 In 1920, she married Schuyler Livingston Parson, a rich, alcoholic gay man.
 After the couple divorced in 1923, Betty Parsons, as she was called for the rest of her life, moved to Paris.
 For the eight or ten years that she lived in France, she had an affair with the English painter Adge Baker.
+The two women shared a house together for six years on Rue Boulard in Montparnasse.
 They would remain friends for the rest of her life.
 Parsons moved back to the U.S. in 1933.
 During the McCarthy years she went back into the closet, but supported gay, lesbian, and bisexual artists during this time of oppression.
 From the mid-1940s until the mid-1950s, she was involved with actress and painter, Strelsa van Scriver.
 In 1946, she opened the Betty Parsons Gallery in New York City and exhibited for the first time publicly Abstract Expressionist.
 The gallery became one of the most prestigious of the mid-twentieth century.
 It closed in 1981, a year before Parson’s death.

 01-31-1905 – 07-13-1960 Anna Blaman – Born in Rotterdam, Netherlands.
 She was a Dutch writer and poet.
 Anna Blaman was her pen name.
 She was born Johanna Petronella Vrugt.
 Her novel, A Matter of Life and Death (1954) is her most notable work and was translated into English in 1974.
 As a high profile figure, who was openly lesbian, she helped open doors for other Dutch lesbians.
 At the age of 55, she died of a cerebral embolism.
 The Dutch film, To Play or to Die (1990) was based on one of her stories.